 Money-Saving Tax Tip #3: Get Started on Next Year’s Tax Planning

-Once the year ends, there's often very little you can do to reduce your tax liabilities.
-Moreover, changes to tax laws, how pass-through companies are handled, and new liabilities stemming from deferred payroll taxes are sure to present both new challenges and opportunities going forward.
-With this in mind, it's a good idea to take stock of the latest updates and identify which, if any, changes your business needs to make to minimize tax liabilities for the upcoming year.
+Once the year ends, there’s often very little you can do to reduce your tax liabilities.
+Moreover, changes to tax laws, potential increases to tax rates, how pass-through companies are handled, and new liabilities stemming from deferred payroll taxes are sure to present both new challenges and opportunities going forward.
+With this in mind, it’s a good idea to take stock of the latest updates and identify which, if any, changes your business needs to make to minimize tax liabilities for the upcoming year.

 Money-Saving Tax Tip #4: Accelerate Your Business Cash Flow with Viva

 Accelerating cash flow when revenue is down and saving deductions for the upcoming year can help your business thrive at tax time.
 As a leading invoice factoring company, Viva helps small businesses do just this every day.
-Because factoring fees can be deducted from your taxes too, it's also a cost-effective way to boost cash flow.
+Because factoring fees can be deducted from your taxes too.
+It’s also a cost-effective way to boost cash flow and maximize your tax fund.
+Factoring can be very helpful to your small business’s tax strategy.
 Click here to learn more about how factoring works.

 - 9 Businesses You Didn’t Know Could Use Invoice Factoring - May 10, 2022